neon-bindings/rfcs/text/0000-typed-array-conveniences.md

 ## Flat constructor for `from_region`

-This RFC's design makes `from_region` and `to_region` symmetric signatures with `Region` as an input type vs. return type, respectively.
-An alternative approach would be to make `from_region` take the `byte_offset` and `len` as immediate arguments of `from_region`, and have `to_region` return a tuple.
+This RFC's design makes `from_region` and `region` symmetric signatures with `Region` as an input type vs. return type, respectively.
+An alternative approach would be to make `from_region` take the `offset` and `len` as immediate arguments of `from_region`, and have `region` return a tuple.
 However, this would risk being more error-prone: users would have to remember what the two different `usize` elements of the tuple represent, and it would be easy to confuse the `len` integer for a byte length.
 It would also be untyped (see above).

 ## Builder pattern for `Region`

-Instead of `buffer.region(offset, len)`, we could expose builder methods for constructing regions, like `buffer.byte_offset(offset).len(len)`.
+Instead of `buffer.region(offset, len)`, we could expose builder methods for constructing regions, like `buffer.offset(offset).len(len)`.
 This would have the benefit of making the semantics of the integers more unambiguous, but doesn't seem worth the extra verbosity.

 ## Alternative names for `Region`

 One option would be to use "slice" terminology, since a `Region` is similar to a Rust slice.
 But a slice is a particular datatype in Rust, whereas this is a custom type.
 Also, a slice is a live view, and a region is more like a _description_ of a slice but it's not a live view until it's converted to a typed array.

 Another option would be "range" terminology, but again, a [range][std::ops::Range] is a specific thing in Rust.

+## Compositional regions

+We could add a combinator to `Region` that produces sub-regions, but this would require validation to avoid allowing nonsensical cases like misaligned regions or region overruns.
+This validation conflicts with the design approach of this RFC, which defers validation to the FFI call of constructing a typed array from a region.
+So we stick with a flat type that serves only as an intermediate data structure for the conversion between buffers and typed arrays.
+This is also consistent with the architecture of the JavaScript typed array design, which is also flat (for example, it does not offer views-of-views).

 # Unresolved questions